 The more you know about tofu, the easier it will be to master this versatile protein.

-Tofu may seem intimidating if you’ve never cooked with it before, and preparing it incorrectly may lead you to believe that tofu is squishy, tasteless, and unappetizing.
+Preparing tofu incorrectly may lead you to believe that tofu is squishy, tasteless, and unappetizing.
 If you’ve been disappointed or intimidated by tofu, you’re not alone.
+Tofu may seem intimidating if you’ve never cooked with it before, but mastering this versatile protein is easy.

 Tofu is made from mature soybeans that are soaked and boiled until soy milk is produced, then the milk is curdled and pressed into blocks in much the same way as dairy cheese is made.
 It is a healthy, high-protein alternative to meat products which requires minimal processing and emits 12.5 times less greenhouse gas emissions than beef.